weserv/docs/index.md

   details: Performance is not just an afterthought, we baked it in from the start!
 - title: Awesome Technology
   icon: la-cubes
-  details: Images.weserv.nl employs best-in-class technologies such as nginx and libvips.
+  details: wsrv.nl employs best-in-class technologies such as nginx and libvips.
 - title: Free / Open Source
   icon: la-money-bill-wave-alt
-  details: Images.weserv.nl is an open source project, so you can spend your money on other stuff.
+  details: wsrv.nl is an open source project, so you can spend your money on other stuff.
 ---

 ### Your images unchained